pulumi/docs/content/docs/intro/console/extensions/ci-cd-integration-assistant.md

 ## Using The Same Service For VCS and CI/CD

 There are several benefits for a team to choose a single service for all of their team collaboration needs.
-This section reviews how the wizard helps your teams configure VCS and CI/CD using the identity that you signed-up with.
+This section reviews how the wizard helps your team configure VCS and CI/CD regardless of the VCS or identity provider you use to connect to Pulumi.

 ### Configuring a VCS